Successful Greentech Live & Online event

 Medicinal Cannabis presentations were:

-The European market itself is still in its infancy with only a market report of half a billion Euros, with a growth rate of 30% over the coming 5 years.
-Further development of the market depends on the licence size for production, size of the market, and if doctors will prescribe prescriptions.
-Lessons learned from the American market consist out of not cutting off any corners when it comes to facility design, and collaborating with professionals within the field to be ready for first entry to market when legislation comes.
-Although production costs are lower around the equator, European countries can compete when their business model, value proposition, and route to market are constructed with care.
-The market will focus more on quality instead of kilograms, a shift is expected from kilograms per square metre to active compounds per square metre.
+The European market itself is still in its infancy, with a market report of only half a billion Euros, and a projected growth rate of 30% over the next 5 years.
+Further development of the market depends on the licence size for production, the size of the market, and whether doctors will prescribe.
+Lessons learned from the American market include not cutting corners when it comes to facility design and collaborating with professionals within the field to be ready for first market entry when legislation is introduced.

-The last day of the GreenTech was for networking and no presentations were given.
-The final day allowed for colleagues, clients, and friends to reflect on the previous days at the GreenTech whilst enjoying appetizers and drinks provided by GreenTech.
-On a special note, our newest addition to the team, Mexx Holweg, graduated live from Wageningen University & Research (MSc.
-Plant Sciences) in between the networking.
-For Cultivators it was a great experience in catching up again and assist our partners in growing business.
-Although it has been quite some time to meet in person, the GreenTech felt naturally to us and we are sincerely looking forward to seeing all of you at our booth at Greentech 2022!
+The last day of GreenTech was dedicated to networking, and no presentations were given.
+The final day allowed colleagues, clients, and friends to reflect on the previous days at GreenTech while enjoying appetisers and drinks provided by GreenTech.
+On a special note, our newest addition to the team, Mexx Holweg, graduated live from Wageningen University & Research (MSc in Plant Sciences) during the networking event.

 Share this news!